amin00737/amin00737/README.md

 - Building GenAI and multimodal AI systems for industrial applications
 - Working with LLMs, VLLMs, RAG pipelines, and AI agents
 - Experienced in reinforcement learning, computer vision, and robotics
-- Research-oriented engineering with focus on deployment and real-world systems
+- Research-oriented engineering focused on deployment and real-world systems

 ---